-Women attending the Rotunda hospital can take hypnobirthing classes with Nadia where they can develop the skills to help them power through labour.
-Haven't never taken these classes myself I wondered what advice Nadia would give an expectant mum thinking of signing up for the course.
+Women attending the Rotunda hospital can take hypnobirthing classes with Nadia, where they can develop the skills to help them power through labour.
+Having never taken these classes myself, I wondered what advice Nadia would give an expectant mum thinking of signing up for the course.

-"It’s important to have your birth partner whether it's your husband, mum or a friend, be at the classes with you.
+“It’s important to have your birth partner whether it’s your husband, mum or a friend, help you with it.
 It means they will know how to help you during labour.

 I was on the labour ward and another midwife said to me there was a woman who had been doing well but she was losing it and starting to have a tough time.
 I went in to her and asked her husband what her mantra was.

 I can’t remember exactly but I think it was ‘my baby is made for my body’